LucasMurakami/discord-bot/README.md

-# Discord Music Bot
+# Discord Bot - TWAB

-A feature-rich Discord music bot built with Python, discord.py, and yt-dlp for seamless music playback and playlist management.
+A discord bot currently under development.
+The objective is to create a generic bot for music playing and to be an invaluable AI companion for D&D campaigns.
+Specifically, the TWAB-Project.

 ## Features